 - ♫Clear Rich Sound: Made of solid mahogany resonance box and carbon steel keys, Donner kalimba has...

 - ♫Easy to Learn: Don’t know how to play?
-Only two thumbs could also create a beautiful song....
+Only two thumbs can also create beautiful songs.
+Just...

 - ♫Portable Little Instrument: Small size and come with a portable bag for easy carrying and...

 This is another relatively simple Kalimba that does everything it needs to and looks smart doing it.
 This has a similarly plain design to the Donner, once again made from beautiful mahogany.
 The color is slightly lighter, and the only detailing is some simple patterning around the soundhole.
 Once again, this is a Kalimba with a resonance box.
 Different though, are the tines.
 These are made from ore metal to offer a long sustain.
 The design of the tines is also slightly different: a bending key shape results in a more comfortable and easy playing style with the thumbs or fingers.

 The package comes with a tuning tool and book with a tuning guide and instructions.
 You’ll also get red and green stickers, as well as the number and letter stickers.
 The latter can be very useful when learning the Kalimba, by helping to provide a visual reference when trying to recall the key layouts.
 It is a shame that no carry bag is included with this model, however.

 This, combined with a 45-day money-back guarantee, makes the Mugig another great choice for the beginner.

 - ❤ [Mahogany Body] and [Ore Metal Tines], providing longer sustain ,better sound and comfortable...

 - ❤ Soft tone that relaxes like music box,harp.
 Bending design keys are more comfortable for...